HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 Follow these steps:

 1. On Linux, add `.gitattributes` file to your project to **force consistent line endings** between Linux and Windows to avoid unexpected issues due to CRLF/LF differences between the two operating systems.
-See [[vs.1.7.#resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files]] for details.
+See [resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files](#resolving-git-line-ending-issues-in-wsl-resulting-in-many-modified-files) for details.

 2. Next, install [SSHFS-Win](https://github.com/billziss-gh/sshfs-win) using [Chocolatey](https://chocolatey.org/): `choco install sshfs`